A terrific Tamar Valley experience

 The scenic adventure continues and it’s off to Calstock and along the dramatic, viaduct, 35 metres above the River Tamar and with stunning views of the Valley.

-Disembark the train at Calstock
+Disembark the train at Calstock for a fun exploration

-Peruse this wonderful village and enjoy a walk alongside the River Tamar up Lower Kelly.
+Peruse the wonderful village of Calstock and enjoy a walk alongside the River Tamar up Lower Kelly.
 Devour the delightful views of the railway viaduct and towards the looming Prospect Tower and Cotehele National Trust property, which is worth visiting if you feel like getting a later train onto Gunnislake or just returning afterwards to Plymouth.
 When returning to Calstock station, maybe continue a few minutes further and pop in for a swift pint in The Tamar Inn.

 Back on the train at Calstock

-Arrive back at Plymouth Railway Station
+Arrive back at Plymouth

 It’s been a great day, but Plymouth is famous for its nightlife, so why not enjoy the many great dining options and bars in Barbican, where the vibe is always buzzing.
 Take in a play at the Mayflower Theatre or for the adventurous, then there’s nightclubs aplenty in this most vibrant of UK cities!